 - Hosted on eight of the University of California campuses (including UC Davis), CAMP program seeks to increase minority participation in science, mathematics, and engineering fields through collaborative partnerships between institutions, faculty, student services, and students. https://urc.ucdavis.edu/programs/camp.html

 - Envision UC Davis program participants

 - Envision UC Davis is a program offered by the University of California, Davis with the vision of creating a diverse and talented workforce at UC Davis, in the State of California, and for the nation.
-Undergraduate scholars from from a variety of California colleges and universities are invited to the Davis campus for a two-day visit and provided with the opportunity to forge meaningful connections with UC Davis faculty and graduate students.
+Undergraduate scholars from from a variety of California colleges and universities are invited to participate in a two-day event and provided with the opportunity to forge meaningful connections with UC Davis faculty and graduate students.
 For more information on Envision UC Davis, visit the program's website.

 - Gates Millennium Scholars

 - The Gates Millennium Scholars (GMS) program is a 1.6 billion dollar initiative funded by grant from the Bill & Melinda Gates Foundation.
 The goal of the GMS program is to promote academic excellence and to provide an opportunity for outstanding minority students with significant financial need to reach their highest potential by: reducing financial barriers, increasing the representation of minority students in the disciplines of computer science, education, engineering, library science, mathematics, public health and the sciences, and providing seamless support from undergraduate through doctoral programs. http://www.gmsp.org/